Classify each of the following pure substances as an element or a... | Channels for Pearson+

 Elements

 Elements are pure substances that consist of only one type of atom and cannot be broken down into simpler substances by chemical means.
-Each element is represented by a unique symbol on the periodic table, and they are the fundamental building blocks of matter.
-Examples include hydrogen (H), oxygen (O), and carbon (C).
+Each element is defined by its atomic number, which represents the number of protons in its nucleus.
+Examples include hydrogen (H), oxygen (O), and iron (Fe).

 Recommended video: